ropensci/roweb3/content/blog/2022-11-16-mastodon/index.md

 author:
   - Yanina Bellini Saibene
   - Steffi LaZerte
-description: 'We announce our actions on rOpenSci's communication channels as alternatives to Twitter.'
+description: "We announce our actions on rOpenSci's communication channels as alternatives to Twitter."
 tags:
   - community
 ---